PaulCaroline/CIS120_Final_Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-*Download the this code to begin playing and/or contributing to the game*.
+*Download the code to begin playing and/or contributing to the game*.

 ### Installation